-- end Terminator of the line, same as with print () - file File to print to, same as with print () - flush Flag that controls stream flush behavior, same as with print () - fg Foreground color, same as with call(). - bg Background color, same as with call(). - style Text style, same as with call(). - reset Flag that controls if ANSI attributes are reset at the end, same as with call(). - sgr Additional (custom) Set Graphics Rendition directives, same as with call().
+- value The values to print, same as with print () - sep Separator between values, same as with print () - end Terminator of the line, same as with print () - file File to print to, same as with print () - flush Flag that controls stream flush behavior, same as with print () - fg Foreground color, same as with call(). - bg Background color, same as with call(). - style Text style, same as with call().

+- reset Flag that controls if ANSI attributes are reset at the end, same as with (). - sgr Additonal (custom) Set Graphics Rendition directives, same as with ().